-Three years later, in 1951, George Stephen, Sr., was frustrated by his inability to control the heat in his backyard grill.
+In 1951, George Stephen, Sr., was frustrated by his inability to control the heat in his backyard grill.
 He had the welders at the Weber Brothers Metal Works, where he worked, cut up a buoy that was to be used for Lake Michigan boating.
 The Weber Kettle was born and introduced in 1952 (shown at right).
-Among its innovations was a tight-fitting lid and adjustable air vents that allowed the cook to control temperature.
+Weber claims that among its innovations was a tight-fitting lid and adjustable air vents that allowed the cook to control temperature, but they may have been Jack Alters' innovations.
 Much of the early marketing involved touting the merits of "covered barbecuing".
 The system is efficient, burning a minimum number of briquets during cooking."
 Probably no other single invention has influenced the American diet more since the invention of the electric refrigerator.

-Before long the Japanese Hibachi, a small portable charcoal grill without a top migrated to the US and next thing you know they had lids and handles, perfect for President Eisenhower shown here do his guy thing on a porch at the white house, and perfect for Gidget's beach parties.
+Before long the Japanese Hibachi, a small portable charcoal grill without a top migrated to the US and next thing you know they had lids and handles, perfect for President Eisenhower shown here doing his guy thing on a porch at the White House, and perfect for Gidget's beach parties.

 Founded in 1853, the Columbus Iron Works in Columbus, GA, manufactured kettles and ovens, stream engines, as well as swords, pistols, and rifles for the Civil War.
 In 1925, the W.C.
 Bradley Company acquired control, and in 1953 it started selling its first Charbroil charcoal grill.
 Bradley has aquired numerous other manufacturers and is today one of the largest in the world.
 In 2006 Bradley moved all manufacturing to China, but the company headquarters are still in Columbus, and the Iron Works has been restored and turned into a convention center.

-In the 1960 Walter Koziol's Modern Home Products produced the first consumer gas grill in Antioch, IL, the Charmglow Perfect Host.
+In 1960 Walter Koziol's Modern Home Products produced consumer gas grills, the Charmglow Perfect Host, in Antioch, IL.
 It was round, 22.5" across with a reflector and wind break over half the grill.
 A rotisserie could be mounted to the reflector.
 It used natural gas piped to it from the house.
 During the 1970s, Char-Broil became the first brand to put a liquid propane tank and a grill in one box.
 Gas grills soon became more popular than charcoal because they are easier to start and stop and there is less cleanup.